 page down – moves down 1 page

 page up – moves up 1 page

-ctrl-l – saves the current log window to CSV file
+ctrl-l – saves the current log window to the TXT file

 ctrl-m - add a marker to the end of the log to make identifying new messages easier